PencilCode/jquery-turtle/README.md

   * Default turtle animation is set to 1 move per sec so steps can be seen.
   * Global event listeners are created to update global event variables.
   * Methods of $.turtle.* (enumerated below) are exposed as global functions.
+  * String constants are defined for the 140 named CSS colors.

 Beyond the functions to control the default turtle, the globals added by
 $.turtle() are as follows: